Adityaasa10/news_summary/README.md

 API_KEY=YOUR-API-KEY

-Obtain a Cohere API key and replace "YOUR-API-KEY" in the code with your actual API key.
+Obtain a AI API key and replace "YOUR-API-KEY" in the code with your actual API key.

 Prepare an OPML file (e.g., "news_links.opml") with the RSS feed URLs you want to fetch articles from.
 Run the Flask application: